MSSQL Copy-Only Backup and Other Backup Types

 You can also choose the professional backup software AOMEI Centralized Backupper Database Edition to perform backups.
 When you use it to perform a differential backup task, even if you perform a full backup in the middle, it won't affect the later restore, so you don't need to choose a copy-only backup additionally.
 Besides, when restoring, you only need to choose the differential backup directly, no need to manually restore a full backup in advance.

-In addition, with this software you can centrally control all devices within LAN from a single computer and remotely backup databases, files, disks, systems, partitions, etc. on these devices.
+In addition, with this software you can centrally backup all devices within LAN from a single computer and remotely backup databases, files, disks, systems, partitions, etc. on these devices.
 When restoring, you can choose to restore to local or to any other device within LAN, which can reduce manual errors and significantly improve work efficiency.